marcocaldera/expert-system-travel-ios/README.md

 # CLIPS

-`rules` contains the clips files of a travel-agency project `TRAGEX` contains the user interface of the expert system, written in Swift and Objective-C (iOS)
+`./rules` contains the clips files of a travel-agency project

+`./TRAGEX` contains the user interface of the expert system, written in Swift and Objective-C (iOS)